World Cup →

-Italy had a rather quiet programme, with only three friendlies being played.
-On the other hand, the team had a long gathering before the tournament, thanks to the domestic season ending in late April.
+Italy were facing a rather quiet programme, with only three friendlies being scheduled during winter and spring 1990.
+On the other hand, the team would have a longer camp before the tournament, thanks to the domestic season ending in late April.
 It appears that the Italian FA had decided for this early sesong ending in order to allow the team to have their training camp in May – but the result was a congested season that didn’t allow for more than three international friendlies in the period.

 Line-up (3-5-2): Zenga (Tacconi h-t) – Bergomi (c), Baresi, Ferrara – De Napoli, Donadoni (Mancini h-t), Giannini, Berti, Maldini (De Agostini h-t) – Vialli (Fusi 69), Serena